Appalachia Ohio Zero Waste Initiative

 collaborates with communities to build local wealth and environmental health by increasing waste diversion and supporting the development of a zero waste economy.

 Organizations Involved: Rural Action and the Voinovich School of Leadership and Public Affairs at Ohio University

-Zero Waste Project
+Zero Waste Thrift Store

 The Regional Nonprofit Alliance